swangarch/multilayer_perceptron/README.md

 ### Hyperparameter Tuning: Batch Size

 **Batch size** is a key hyperparameter that influences both training speed and model performance.
-To study its effect, I kept all other parameters constant and varied only the batch size.
+To study its effect, I kept all other parameters constant and varied only the batch size, trained the model on the MNIST dataset.
 In this experiment, I used **CuPy** to replace **NumPy** in order to leverage GPU acceleration and improve computational efficiency during training.

 ```json
 {